-The Permit Office is open until September 1, 2019 from 9am-3pm daily, including holidays.
+The Permit Office is open the first Monday of June until the Sunday of Labor Day weekend from 9am-3pm daily, including holidays.

-Full time residents and taxpayers may purchase their Beach Parking Sticker in person at the Permit Department beginning June 3, 2019, via mail-in, or online at stickers.brewster-ma.gov.
+Full time residents and taxpayers may purchase their Beach Parking Sticker in person at the Permit Department via mail-in, or online at stickers.brewster-ma.gov.
 See Rules & Regulations for Resident Beach Parking Permits for resident sticker eligibility. at this time we are offering online payments for resident and taxpayer parking permits only.

 Beaches close at 10pm.
 Cookouts on beaches are allowed only on private beaches and only with permits issued by the Brewster Fire Department.
 No fires are allowed on town or state public beaches.
 Dogs and other pets are not allowed on public beaches, tidal flats, landings, and public ponds between the dates of May 15th and September 15th.

 Smoking is prohibited on all Town owned beaches and ponds

 Please understand that all beach parking permits must be displayed on the back bumper of your car or they are invalid.

 This permit does not guarantee a parking place at any of the beaches.
 We have limited parking at the Town beaches.
 You must have a permit when parked at the beaches, but actual parking is on a first come basis.
 There is a $40.00 fine for all parking violations, including parking at a beach without a valid permit.
 There are signs at beach parking lots indicating that a Beach Parking Permit is required.